zeuslawyer/microservices-architecture-course/README.md

 Build a [stubhub.com](stubhub.com) clone using microservices and event-driven architecture.
 To run the app, in the root folder for Project 3, run `skaffold dev`

+**IMPORTANT** The app is served on a custom host address `mystubhub.dev`.
+This is set via the `/etc/hosts` file on the mac.
+This host is also set in the `ingress-nginx-srv.yaml` file which handles the routing and ingress into the Kube cluster.

 ##### `App Overview`